nlopes/avro-schema-registry/README.md

 ## Run

-This assumes you have a running PostgreSQL instance (versions 9.5 and above).
+This assumes you have a running PostgreSQL instance (versions 9.5 and above) and you've run the diesel setup (with its migrations).

 1) Setup env (everything is controlled through environment variables)
 ```